cablehead/levee/docs/messages-yet-again.md

   this were:

-  - Strictly enforcing the distinction between `1x` vs `Nx` almost demands you need this, as you constantly need to adapt from what a producing was written for (say `1x`) and when you might to use it differently.
+  - Strictly enforcing the distinction between `1x` vs `Nx` almost demands you need this, as you constantly need to adapt from what how a producer was written for (say `1x`) and when you might to use it differently.

   - You should be able to optimize performance, so the effect after piping is